ljw1004/vbspec/vb/statements.md

 ## Yield Statements

-Yield statements are related to iterator methods, which are described in Section 10.1.2.
+Yield statements are related to iterator methods, which are described in Section [Iterator Methods](statements.md#iterator-methods).

 `Yield` is a reserved word if the immediately enclosing method or lambda expression in which it appears has an `Iterator` modifier, and if the `Yield` appears after that `Iterator` modifier; it is unreserved elsewhere.
 It is also unreserved in preprocessor directives.
 The yield statement is only allowed in the body of a method or lambda expression where it is a reserved word.
 Within the immediately enclosing method or lambda, the yield statement may not occur inside the body of a `Catch` or `Finally` block, nor inside the body of a `SyncLock` statement.

-The yield statement takes a single expression which must be classified as a value and whose type is implicitly convertible to the type of the *iterator current variable* (Section 10.1.2) of its enclosing iterator method.
+The yield statement takes a single expression which must be classified as a value and whose type is implicitly convertible to the type of the *iterator current variable* (Section [Iterator Methods](statements.md#iterator-methods)) of its enclosing iterator method.

 Control flow only ever reaches a `Yield` statement when the `MoveNext` method is invoked on an iterator object.
 (This is because an iterator method instance only ever executes its statements due to the `MoveNext` or `Dispose` methods being called on an iterator object; and the `Dispose` method will only ever execute code in `Finally` blocks, where `Yield` is not allowed).